RUG KNOWLEDGE: SIZE AND PLACEMENT

 Surrounding furniture in the dining room (breakfronts, serving stands, china cabinets) should be on the floor, not on the rug.

-Few things are nicer than stepping out of bed directly onto a plush rug!
-In addition to the wonderful tactile experience, a rug in the bedroom also muffles sound.
+Rugs in the bedroom muffle the sounds.
 A bedroom is a restful place, and a handmade rug helps keep it quiet and comfortable.